Link07109/Falcon-Scouter/README.md

 Ionic remake of the original android scouting app used by FRC 5190 during the FIRST Power Up season.

 ## About
+This is FRC Team 5190's custom scouting app for use in competitions.
+It is made in Ionic 4, which uses web technologies.
+This means it is completely cross-platform.

+##Features
 - Uses `Cloud Firestore` for the storage of all scouting data.
 - Uses `The Blue Alliance v3 HTTP API` for retrieval of event and team specific information.
 - Uses `Google Apps Scripts` for adding scouting data to an external Google Sheets page.